trevor-trinh/exchange/README.md

 - setup github actions.
 - cargo cleanup. use root cargo.toml. sort. machete.
 - tried mprocs but wanted to be clean.
+- add cli but didn't like it so removed
+- add cancel_all for better bot management

 - add trading signatures
 - add full-fledged frontend